Last updated: ET

 Cuban public health authorities continue to implement insect control measures, including fumigation and aerial spraying.

 The toxic fumigants can cause discomfort if inhaled.
 Stay indoors if fumigation is being carried out nearby.

 Standards of mortuary services in Cuba differ from those in Canada.
 Cultural and religious beliefs are not taken into consideration.

 There is one funeral home and one morgue in the country.
 Both are located in Havana.
 Only these facilities have the authorization to issue appropriate documentation to accompany human remains.

 Timelines for the repatriation of human remains are long and costly.
-The capacity for refrigeration is limited such as coffins, metal caskets and wooden crates’ availability and quality.
+The capacity for refrigeration is limited, so is the availability and quality of coffins, metal caskets and wooden crates.
 Embalming materials and techniques are unlike those in Canada.
 Embalming may not be an option in some circumstances.

 Autopsies are mandatory.

 Ensure your insurance coverage also includes the repatriation of human remains.

 Death Abroad Factsheet